 According to research, the inbound and outbound logistics process can today represent approximately 60% of the total costs.
 Therefore, they need to be addressed appropriately and dealt with carefully to make sure the supply chain is not disrupted at any instance.

 Let’s have a look at what these processes are and what techniques they consist of.

-What are Inbound Logistics and Fulfillment?
+What are Logistics & Fulfillment?

 In one, logistics and fulfillment processes refer to the steps involved in receiving the goods and storing them in the warehousing fulfillment facility.
 These could include raw materials, finished goods, or supplies from a manufacturer.

 There are several steps involved in receiving goods in our shop, fulfillment center, or warehouse.
 These include quality control, barcoding, and putting away.
 Let’s have a look at them in detail.

 Raw material or finished goods are brought into the facility by a truck or vehicle that is docked in a specific area, and the products are unloaded from it.

 The goods are then received in the warehouse, and a gate receipt note is produced for the stock.